julienetie/hyper-active/README.md

 click.is(...nodes).fire(...callbacks);
 ```
 - Same as above except...
-- If the target's ancestor matches one of the specified nodes
+- If one of the specified nodes is the target's ancestor
 ```javascript
 click.closest(...nodes).fire(...callbacks);
 ```